yuriy-chumak/ol/README.md

 * if no filename given all options is ol options, not an olvm
 * if no filename given ol will use stdin as source
-* if you want to use stdin as source but must provide a filename, use "-"
+* if you want to use stdin as source but must provide a filename and/or arguments, use "-"
 * if you want to break vm-options scanning and provide filename like option (i.e. '--version'), use "--" as 'end-of-option' flag

 Current olvm command line options available:
-* '--version': print olvm version and, if no filename given, exit
+* '--version': print olvm version and exit

-There are few ways to execute ol
+Ol can be executed interactively or in the unattended mode.

 #### Interactive mode